PetroIvaniuk/llms-tools/README.md

 ## Libraries
 - [LangChain](https://github.com/hwchase17/langchain), [Documentation](https://python.langchain.com/docs/get_started/introduction.html) - a framework for developing applications powered by language models
 - [LlamaIndex](https://github.com/jerryjliu/llama_index), [Documentation](https://gpt-index.readthedocs.io/en/latest/) - a “data framework” to help you build LLM apps
+- [TorchScale](https://github.com/microsoft/torchscale) - a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - a powerful and modular stable diffusion GUI and backend.
 This UI will let you design and execute advanced stable diffusion pipelines using a graph/nodes/flowchart based interface
 - [Wanda](https://github.com/locuslab/wanda) - Pruning LLMs by Weights and Activation: removes weights on a per-output basis, by the product of weight magnitudes and input activation norms
 - [LOMO: LOw-Memory Optimization](https://github.com/OpenLMLab/LOMO) - a new optimizer, which fuses the gradient computation and the parameter update in one step to reduce memory usage